imaNNeo/fl_chart/CONTRIBUTING.md

 (made with [draw.io](https://drive.google.com/file/d/1bj-2TqTRUh80dRKJk10drPNeA3fp3EA8/view))

-## You feel ready to start?
-Okay now create your branch from the `master` branch

-Our development happens in our `master` branch and our `stable` branch keeps the latest released stable version of the library.

-We merge `master` into `stable` branch whenever we release a new version.

 ## Checking Your Code's Quality

 After you have made your changes, you have to make sure your code works